Updated: October 28, 2022

 Credit: Phoebe Baker

 Head down to Bryant Park (pictured) to relax in the shadow of the Beaux-Arts main building of the New York Public Library, whose very Instagram-able Rose Main Reading Room is worth a visit in its own right.
-Make a very New York picnic of it by grabbing a slice or two from Joe’s Pizza, located on Broadway between 40th and 41st streets, or baked goods from the Breads Bakery kiosk right in the park, as well as bouncy cheesecake from Uncle Tetsu Japanese Cheesecake or a slice of mille crepes cake from Lady M Cake Boutique.
+Make a very New York picnic of it by grabbing a slice or two from Joe’s Pizza, located on Broadway between 40th and 41st streets, or baked goods from the Breads Bakery kiosk right in the park, as well as a slice of mille crepes cake from Lady M Cake Boutique.
 During the warmer months, you can play a round of chess or take in a free movie screening.
 In the winter, the park turns into a veritable wonderland with a full ice rink and holiday shopping village featuring goods from local artisans.

 Credit: Marta Zielinska

 If the Empire State Building (pictured) is on your must-see list, be sure to also stop by East 32nd Street between Broadway and Madison Avenue for a visit to nearby Koreatown.
 Restaurants, karaoke bars, food courts, and stores are stacked in buildings, often identified only by a placard near the entrance, much like in Seoul.
 Sit down for an authentic Korean BBQ experience where you can grill your own meat (pretty much all of the restaurants on this street are good, Baekjeong NYC is a personal favorite for its covered outdoor space, although meats are cooked indoors and brought out to customers on the patio), then reserve a private karaoke room and sing the night away at 5 Bar Karaoke.
-If puzzles are more your style, put your skills to the test at Escape Room Madness, where all games are private (face masks are required, rooms are generally accessible but some items may be hard to reach from a seated position).
+If puzzles are more your style, put your skills to the test at Escape Room Madness, where all games are private (rooms are generally accessible but some items may be hard to reach from a seated position).

 Credit: Anna Pakman